DataSF/datasf.github.io/blog/_posts/2018-12-06-part-1-datasfs-operating-manual-for-open-data.md

 ## Continuously evaluate and improve

 Operating over everything is a process of continuous improvement.
-In practical terms that means collecting data that helps you make decisions and trade-offs and having touch points (like a monthly meeting) to make those decisions.
+In practical terms that means collecting data that helps you make decisions and trade-offs and having touch points (like a regular meeting) to make those decisions.
 As we’ve built our processes, we’ve [tried to capture data in ways that will allow us to make smarter decisions](https://datasf.gitbooks.io/datasf-publishing-toolkit/content/technology/powerbi.html) about where to optimize.
 And even that is a continuous process.

 Read more in our [Open Data Publishing Toolkit](https://www.gitbook.com/book/datasf/datasf-publishing-toolkit/details).